Brute Force (1947 film): In 2004

-More recently, critic Dennis Schwartz wrote, "Jules Dassin (Rififi and Naked City) directs this hard-hitting but outdated crime drama concerned about prison conditions...
+Critic Dennis Schwartz wrote, "Jules Dassin (Rififi and Naked City) directs this hard-hitting but outdated crime drama concerned about prison conditions...
 The point hammered home is that the prison system reflects the values of society, as Dassin castigates society for creating and then turning a blind eye toward the brutality and insensitivity of a prison system that offers no chance for rehabilitation."

 In 2021 Eddie Muller called it "the bleakest of film noirs.
 By the time it ends, all its political posturing has been burned beyond recognition by its searing nihilism."